 Upon the death of the grantor in 2015, the Trust became a remainder beneficiary of a charitable remainder unitrust administered by an unrelated third party.
 The charitable remainder trust provides for the payment of distributions to a designated beneficiary over the beneficiary's lifetime with the remaining assets distributable to several non-profit organizations upon the end of the trust's term.
 The Trust estimated the fair value of its 10% remainder interest (using the beneficiary's estimated life expectancy and a discount rate of 4%) at \$103,600 as of September 30, 2015.
-Revising the discount rate to 4.5% and adjusting for changes in life expectancy, the Trust has estimated the fair value of its interest at \$110,200 as of September 30, 2016 with the \$6,600 change shown on the Statement of Activities as "change in value of charitable remainder trust."
+Revising the discount rate to 5% and adjusting for changes in life expectancy, the Trust has estimated the fair value of its interest at \$115,800 as of September 30, 2017 (\$110,200 as of September 30, 2016) with the \$5,600 change for the fiscal year ended September 30, 2017 (\$6,600 for 2016) shown in the Statement of Activities as "change in value of charitable remainder trust."